 I go back to the kitchen and start the blueberry pancakes.

 “With blueberries from the Farmers Market.
-Last night I was selling Okie Dogs on Santa Monica as my Japanese persona.”
+Last night I was selling Okie Dogs on Santa Monica in my Japanese persona.”

 I just smile, remembering how I could not stop vibrating from the fucking Jake gave me.
 It bothered me at the time but is a pleasant memory the next day.
 I remind myself to take a long bath at Doug’s.
 The Canterbury only has a shower.
 As they devour the flapjacks, I retire to the bath.

 Half an hour later, I reemerge in my Sunday best.
 They’re surprised I really am going to church.